 Waist stones add character to the walls of the fireplace, but you can use any type of stone, including blocks for retaining wall in poured concrete.
 You will want to prepare the base for where you will sit while you dig the fireplace to make sure they rest on the same level plane.

-Here are some things to consider when using your fireplace:
+Here are some things to consider when you want to build a fire pit:

 - Ensure that there are no prohibitions or restrictions in effect